luismasuelli-jobsity/company-challenge/README.md

 Bot
 ---

-You can run the bot included in this repository to answer stock queries.
+You can run the bot included in this repository (under the `bot/` subdirectory) to answer stock queries.
 There are two ways to run this both:

  - As a python script:
    - Pros: You need no additional docker setup for networking.